sondregronas/EduGameDist/README.md

 `<a href="games/Windows/MyGame-DLC.zip">DLC</a>` or `<a href="https://<external-site>.pdf">PDF Manual</a>`.

 ## Recommended setup
-If you own a domain name, you can create an `A-record` pointing to the IP-adress of your local server, which will automatically point to port 80.
+If you own a domain name, you can create an `A-record` pointing to the IP-address of your local server, which will automatically point to port 80.
 Alternatively, use in conjunction with [NginxProxyManager](https://nginxproxymanager.com/) to create URLs for both frontend and backend.
 Be sure to restrict access to the server to only your local network for the frontend, as games WILL be accessible from the frontend.

 Uploading games remotely can either be done via [network shares (Samba/CIFS)](https://support.microsoft.com/en-us/windows/file-sharing-over-a-network-in-windows-b58704b2-f53a-4b82-7bc1-80f9994725bf#:~:text=To%20share%20a%20file%20or,users%20access%20to%20the%20file.) or by using external drives.
 For external use I recommend configuring a SFTP server, for example using https://hub.docker.com/r/atmoz/sftp.